General Child Neurology

 Generally, tremor is caused by a problem in the deep parts of the brain that control movements.
 Most types of tremor have no known cause, although there are some forms that appear to be inherited and run in families.

-Tremor can occur on its own or be a symptom associated with a number of neurological disorders, including:
+Tremor can occur on its own or be a symptom associated with a number of neurological disorders.
+Some known causes include:

-Tremor can be classified into two main categories:
+Classifications (types) of tremor.
+Tremor can be classified into two main categories: resting and action.

-Resting tremor occurs when the muscle is relaxed, such as when the hands are resting on the lap.
-With this disorder, a person’s hands, arms, or legs may shake even when they are at rest.
+Resting tremor occurs when the muscle is relaxed, such as when your hands are resting on your lap.
+Your hands, arms, or legs may shake even when they are at rest.
 Often, the tremor only affects the hand or fingers.
-This type of tremor is often seen in people with Parkinson’s disease and is called a “pillrolling” tremor because the circular finger and hand movements resemble rolling of small objects or pills in the hand.
+This type of tremor is often seen in people with Parkinson's disease.

 Action tremor occurs with the voluntary movement of a muscle.
 Most types of tremor are considered action tremor.
 There are several sub-classifications of action tremor, many of which overlap.